signalscorps/file2stix/README.md

 obstracts-cli --input-file tests/file_inputs/txt/input.txt
 ```

-Creates two directories
+Creates two directories;

 * `stix2_extractions/`
 	* STIX Objects for observables detected.
-These are used for future runs of the script
+These are used for future runs of the script.
+In the sub-directories you will find STIX 2.1 Bundles containing individual STIX 2.1 Objects extracted.
 * `stix2_reports/`
-	* Final STIX bundles containing collections of Objects from observables extracted from reports
+	* Final STIX bundles containing collections of Objects from observables extracted from reports.
+In the sub-directories you will find STIX 2.1 Bundles containing all STIX 2.1 Objects extracted from a report.
+Some examples can be seen in the `/tests/expected_reports` directory.

 ## Inputs

 Stixify supports the following filetype inputs:

-* Markwdown (`.md`, `.markdown`)
+* Markdown (`.md`, `.markdown`)
 * Plain text (`.txt`)
 * CSV (`.csv`)
 * XML (`.xml`)